keshavm02/RideFair/README.md

   ##### Examples:

   - If you work on a feature for creating a map view, name the branch "**feature-createMapView**".
-  - If you work on something that is not a feature, like adding package dependencies, name the branch "**random-dependencies**".
+  - If you work on non-feature tasks, like adding dependencies, name the branch "**random-dependencies**".

 ### Team Members